youssef-mansor/TheAgentCompany/servers/rocketchat/bot/README.md

 ```

 ## Redis
+You can directly launch the server docker compose file.
+We already config the redis server there.
+Port is 8092, username is `jobbench` and password is `jobbench`

+If you don't want to use it, you can config it follow this doc for linux.

 A redis-stack server is required to run the code.
 Here are four lines of code to create a redis-stack server: